ctmm-initiative/ctmmweb/help/4_time_subsetting.md

     - The bin count can be adjusted for more resolution or better seasonal representation.
 - The scatter plot colored points with same color of bin group in histogram.
     - If you select a time range in histogram with mouse, the points in selection will be highlighted, with other points in gray background.
-    - Click `Add` button in `Current Time Range` will add current selection into list of `Selected Time Ranges`.
+    - Click `Add` button in `Current Time Range` will add current selection into `Time Range List`.
 You can add multiple time ranges, or reset the list.
     - You can **zoom in** the scatter plot.
 - Click `Combine to New` will combine all added time ranges into one new data set, and return to Visualization page.
 This is intended for the case of generating a new data set with non-overlapping sections.
 If you need multiple separate new data sets, you can always generate them one by one.